-With Leadbolt you’ll get automated app ad campaign optimization, technology ensured ROIs, and the option of a self service platform or total account management.
+With Leadbolt you’ll get automated app ad campaign optimization, technology ensured ROIs and the option of a self-service platform or total account management.

 For advertisers their CPC/CPM account starts at $100 while their Fully Managed Service account starts at $5000, making their services available for any budget.

-Ad formats from Leadbolt include playable ads, interstitual ads, rewarded ads and native ads.
+Ad formats from Leadbolt include playable ads, interstitual ads, rewarded ads, and native ads.

 Mobusi stands out from the crowd by focusing on cost-per-engagement (CPE) rather than the traditional CPC/CPM and CPI.
 They’re a Spain based company with a large audience in Spain and South America.
-They reel in an impressive 5 million leads a month and operate on an advanced antifraud system, ensuring that all impression and acquired users are real humans rather than bots.
+They reel in an impressive 5 million leads a month and operate on an advanced anti-fraud system, ensuring that all impression and acquired users are real humans rather than bots.

-Aside from having their own DSP and mediation platform, Mobusi also offers influencer marketing services through their Influensi platform.
+Aside from having their own DSP and mediation platform, Mobusi also offers influencer marketing services through its Influensi platform.
 On Influensi app developers and marketers can easily find social media influencers that fit their app’s niche and ad campaign goals.